 Crib sheets

-When it comes to sheets, it’s better to have too many than not enough.
+When it comes to sheets for baby, it’s better to have too many than not enough.
 Between spit-up and diaper leaks, you may need to change the sheets more than once a night.
-It’s best to have at least three fitted sheets.
+It’s best to have at least three fitted sheets for those moments.

 Changing table and diaper items

 If you have space for a changing table, try to find one that can do double duty as a dresser later on.
 Don’t worry if you don’t have the space for a changing table.
-You can easily place a changing pad on top of a dresser or other storage.
+You can easily place a changing pad on top of a dresser.
 Outfit your changing area with a caddy to keep diapers, wipes, and diaper cream close.
 If you don’t have space for a diaper caddy, you can use a drawer in a pinch.
-Two changing pads are a huge help because diaper changes will get messy.
+Two changing pads are a huge help because diaper changes get messy.

 Rocking chair or glider

-Having a comfy chair to rock in is necessary for feedings (either breastfeeding or bottle feeding) and for rocking baby to sleep, especially in the middle of the night.
-The matching footstool isn’t essential, though.
-A nursing pillow (helpful for formula feeding, too) is very good to have on hand too.
+Having a comfy chair to rock in is necessary for feedings and for rocking your baby to sleep, especially in the middle of the night.
+The matching footstool isn’t essential, though, but can be nice to have.
+A nursing pillow is very good to have on hand, too, and works when bottle-feeding.

 Hamper

 When you’re changing your baby’s outfit on the changing table, you’ll want to be able to drop the dirty clothes right into a hamper.
-You’ll want one that doesn’t take up too much floor space.
-A tall narrow hamper takes up less space then a wide, short one.
+You’ll want one that doesn’t take up too much floor space like a tall, narrow hamper.
 Try and pick one that’s easy to carry to the washer.
-A hamper with a removable bag is a great pick.
+A hamper with a removable bag is a perfect pick.

 Diaper pail

 Next to the changing station, you’ll need somewhere to dispose of the dirty diapers.
-Ideally, a trashcan that is covered and sealed, like a Diaper Genie, to keep the smells contained is the best choice.
+Ideally, a trashcan that is covered and sealed, like a Diaper Genie, to keep the smells contained, is a great option.

 Baby monitor